Furkanzmc/QML-Coding-Guide/README.md

 # Item 6: Javascript

-It is the prevalent advice that you should avoid using JavaScipt as much as possible in your QML code and have the C++ side handle all the logic.
+It is the prevalent advice that you should avoid using JavaScript as much as possible in your QML code and have the C++ side handle all the logic.
 This is a sound advice and should be followed, but there are cases where you can't avoid having JavaScript code for your UI.
 In those cases, follow these guidelines to ensure a good use of